accellera-official/systemc/docs/DEVELOPMENT.md

-The development of a new contribution in form of a feature or a complex bug fix is best done in a new feature branch, which is forked and checked out from the ASI `master` branch:
+The development of a new contribution in form of a feature or a complex bug fix is best done in a new feature branch, which is forked and checked out from the Accellera `master` branch:

       git checkout -b <company>-<feature-xyz> master